Is it possible to put the Made in France label on your website?

 Admit it, you've thought about it: is it possible to indicate the famous "Made in France" on your shop?

-You have certainly already asked yourself if you had the right to put the mention Made in France on your shop.
-It is indeed an interesting question and it deserves a small blog post.
+You have probably already wondered if you have the right to put the mention Made in France on your shop.
+This is indeed an interesting question and it deserves a little blog post.

 As your print shop, we'll try to shed some light on the subject and give you some direction on what you can and can't show on your site.